NestroyMusoke/AI-RC-apps-research/README.md

 ### Session Stats

-Tool calls: 17
+- [ ] Tool calls: 17
-Code added: 107 lines
+- [ ] Code added: 107 lines
-Total time: 31 minutes
+- [ ] Total time: 31 minutes
-Tokens used: 185,000+ total
+- [ ] Tokens used: 185,000+ total
-Cached tokens: 143,628 (74.6% savings from caching)
+- [ ] Cached tokens: 143,628 (74.6% savings from caching)
+( This benchmark is relevant to the Token Cost Problem that MEET raised in the communications channel)

 ### Key Finding